ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-@!/bin/bash
+#!/bin/bash
-a script that prints “Hello, World”
+a script that displays a confused smiley